About LoadTakedown

 LoadTakedown lets you build a clear structural picture directly from your drawings:

-Import and scale PDF plans for each building level
+Import and scale multi-page PDF plans for each building level

 Align multiple levels to maintain consistent geometry through the structure